Introduction to Agent Scorers

 Build and test scorers:

-from judgeval import JudgmentClient
+from judgeval import Judgeval

-from judgeval.data import Example
+from judgeval.v1.data.example import Example

-client = JudgmentClient()
+client = Judgeval(project_name="default_project")

 # Test your rubric on examples